 Here is a link to my Google Scholar profile.

-An Approximate Dynamic Programming Approach for the Incremental Knapsack Problem, A. and Segev, Under Review (2020)
+An Approximate Dynamic Programming Approach for the Incremental Knapsack Problem, A. and Segev, Minor Revision in Operations Research (2020)

 - Extended abstract accepted in The 21st ACM Conference on Economics and Computation (EC), 2020

 The Stability of MNL-Based Demand under Dynamic Customer Substitution and its Algorithmic Implications, A. and Segev, Major Revision in Operations Research (2020)

-Click-Based MNL: Algorithmic Frameworks for Modeling Click Data in Assortment Optimization, A., Feldman and Segev, R&R in Management Science (2019) - Accepted in the Spotlight track, Revenue Management and Pricing Conference, 2019
+The Click-Based MNL Model: A Novel Framework for Modeling Click Data in Assortment Optimization, A., Feldman and Segev, Under review, R&R in Management Science (2020)

-Assortment Optimization Under Consider-then-Choose Choice Models, A., Farias and Levi, Accepted for Publication in Management Science - Co-winner of the MIT-ORC Best Student Paper Competition
+Assortment Optimization Under Consider-then-Choose Choice Models, A., Farias and Levi, Management Science (2020)

 The Approximability of Assortment Optimization Under Ranking Preferences, A., Farias, Levi and Segev, Operations Research (2018)

 Greedy-Like Algorithms for Dynamic Assortment Planning Under Multinomial Logit Preferences, A., Levi and Segev, Operations Research (2018)[code]

-Approximation Algorithms for Dynamic Assortment Optimization Models, A., Levi and Segev, Mathematics of Operations Research (2018)
+Approximation Algorithms for Dynamic Assortment Optimization Models, A., Levi and Segev, Mathematics of Operations Research (2018) [code]

 The Ordered k-Median Problem: Surrogate Models and Approximation Algorithms, A. and Segev, Mathematical Programming (2018)